VortexITSMQ/VortexOverUnder2023/.github/pull_request_template.md

 Before approving and merging the PR, make sure ALL steps are checked.
 You are responsible for ensuring the answers to all questions are true.

-If the submitter makes updates to the PR, you MUST go through all steps again.
+If the submitter makes updates to the PR, you MUST go through all steps again

-- [ ] You added your name to this description in the "Reviewer name" field.
+- [ ] You added your name to this description in the "Reviewer name" field
-- [ ] You tested the changes locally.
+- [ ] You tested the changes locally
-- [ ] You checked out the PR locally.
+- [ ] You checked out the PR locally
-- [ ] You made sure everything starts up correctly.
+- [ ] You made sure everything starts up correctly
-- [ ] You reviewed all changes and files manually.
+- [ ] You reviewed all changes and files manually
-- [ ] Code conforms to coding standards.
+- [ ] Code conforms to coding standards
 - [ ] You are sure PR is ready to be merged
-- [ ] You approved and merged the PR.
+- [ ] You approved and merged the PR